-Rework is when you have to do a task over again because it was not done right the first time.
-This could add up to a doubling of the time needed to complete a task!
 Rework is a big problem for public finance officers – it ranked as the third largest source of wasted time in a poll conducted by GFOA.

 How do I eliminate rework?